 How Graph Neural Networks (GNN) Outperform Traditional Machine Learning

 Graph Neural Networks (GNNs) fundamentally change how we think about machine learning by embedding relationships and context directly into the learning process.
+A graph neural network learns from structure, not just statistics, allowing AI to reason over connected data.
 When fueled by TigerGraph’s high-performance graph technology, GNNs enable a new class of smarter, more trustworthy AI applications.

-This is why context matters—and why TigerGraph is the critical foundation for scaling GNN-powered intelligence.
+This is why context and GNNs matter—and why TigerGraph is the critical foundation for scaling GNN-powered intelligence.

 The Tabular Trap: What Traditional Machine Learning Misses